 The Big Island (also just called Hawaii) is probably the most unique of the Hawaiian Islands.
 It’s also, as you might have guessed, the biggest.
 In fact, all of the other Hawaiian Islands could fit inside the Big Island with plenty of room left over.
 It’s also the newest island and it’s still growing.
 That’s because it’s the only island with an active volcano!

 The Big Island is split into two parts-Kona side (west side) and Hilo side (east side).
 Driving from one side to the other will take almost four hours so if you want to see the entire island, you’ll need to plan on staying in two places.
-Kona side is where most of the islands beaches are, and there are some beautiful ones!
+Kona side is where most of the island’s beaches are, and there are some beautiful ones!
 It’s also very dry and arid and made up mostly of lava fields.
 Hilo side is where you’ll find Hawaii Volcano National Park, the jungle, and all of the waterfalls.

 The Big Island is perfect if you want an adventurous vacation and you’re willing to get out and explore.
 You’ll see sights on the Big Island that you likely won’t see anywhere else in the world, and you’ll find plenty of hiking that will lead you to gorgeous views.
-You can spend several days just exploring Hawaii Volcano National Park not to mention Hilo’s amazing jungles and waterfalls and the valleys on the north shore.
+You can spend a couple days just exploring Hawaii Volcano National Park, not to mention Hilo’s amazing jungles and waterfalls and the valleys on the north shore.
 You’ll be able to see a black sand beach and one of the few green sand beaches in the world.
 On the Kona side of the island you’ll find a more traditional Hawaii vacation experience with beautiful beaches, great snorkeling, and more developed resort areas.

 Like Maui, the Big Island has an “upcountry” which includes cattle country and has a more western feel.
 The summit of Mauna Kea also shouldn’t be missed.
 Did you know you’ll find 10 of the world’s 14 climate zones on the Big Island?
 If you spend each day on a different part of the island, you’ll feel like you’ve been around the world!